-For months, Ghost City Tours has been preparing for the first-ever public ghost hunt to be held at this historic and haunted hotel—July 7th and 8th will prove illuminating in more ways than one in discovering what, if anything, is roaming the halls of this nineteenth century building.
+For months, Ghost City Tours has been preparing for the first-ever public ghost hunt to be held at this historic and haunted hotel—July 7th and 8th or 2017 will prove illuminating in more ways than one in discovering what, if anything, is roaming the halls of this nineteenth century building.

 But for now the stairs were creaking under the feet of Ghost City Tours’ paranormal investigator and Voodoo priest, Michael Bill.
 He and fellow investigator, Elaine, had agreed to stay the night at the illustrious hotel as a preliminary overnight ghost hunt.
 Backed with MEL meters, K2 meters, spirit boxes, voice recorders and other ghost hunting equipment, Michael Bill and Elaine were strapped with whatever they could possibly need to detect the spectral presences at 919 Royal Street.

 The sun still shone brightly overhead as Michael Bill lugged the equipment up the outdoor stairwell.
 The U-shaped balcony led him past other rooms, until he stopped at 208.

 Eagerly he stepped before his door, key in hand.
 The door didn’t budge.
 Michael Bill attempted another go round, but still nothing.
 He was supposed to stay in Room 208, right?
 He called the office, wondering if perhaps he’d gotten the rooms confused.
 But no, he had the right of it.
 Slinging his backpack full of heavy equipment up his shoulder, he went in search for one of the housekeepers for help.